int19h/aow-patch/README.md

 ![image](https://cloud.githubusercontent.com/assets/1175142/26041050/03a44698-38df-11e7-84cb-21b444c28ea8.png)

 This patch does not fix any other errors.
-If your error does not fit the exact description above, do not expect it do do anything useful.
+If your error does not fit the exact description above, do not expect it to do anything useful.

 Applying this patch will result in minor graphical artifacts on the main map, affecting the topmost row of tiles, and any objects that overlap it.
 It is a known and expected side effect.
 Do not report it as a bug.